opsxcq/docker-vulnerable-dvwa/README.md

 The aim of DVWA is to practice some of the most common web vulnerability, with various difficultly levels, with a simple straightforward interface.
 Please note, there are both documented and undocumented vulnerability with this software.
 This is intentional.
 You are encouraged to try and discover as many issues as possible.

+**WARNING** This image is vulnerable to several kinds of attacks, please don't deploy it to any public servers.

 ## Run this image

 To run this image you need [docker](http://docker.com) installed.
 Just run the command: